axoplasm/Moby-Dick/chapter/016-ship.md

 and always looking to windward; — for this causes the muscles about the eyes to become pursed together.
 Such eye-wrinkles are very effectual in a scowl.

-“Is this the Captain of the Pequod?” said I, advancing to the door of the tent.
+“Is this the Captain of the *Pequod*?” said I, advancing to the door of the tent.

-“Supposing it be the captain of the Pequod, what dost thou want of him?” he demanded.
+“Supposing it be the captain of the *Pequod*, what dost thou want of him?” he demanded.

 “I was thinking of shipping.”